YamazakiNorihito/jekyll-serif-theme/src/_learning/aws-alb-private-api-gateway-cloudformation.md

 Description: CloudFormation template for a private REST API using an interface VPC endpoint

 Parameters:
-  VpcEndpointId:
+  VpcEndpointIds:
-    Type: String
+    Type: CommaDelimitedList
-    Description: The ID of the VPC Endpoint to be used for the API Gateway.
+    Description: The first VPC Endpoint ID to be used for the API Gateway.

 Resources:
   PrivateRestApi: